 file: true,

-// a custom "Group" menu item with two options is specified
+// sets a custom menu option with two sub-options

 data: [